Porsche Cayman Common Problems

 Check Engine Light & Misfires - Engine Runs Rough

-Symptoms : Engine Runs Rough or Lacks Power – Flashing CEL
+Symptoms : Engine Runs Rough – Flashing CEL

 Misfires can occur at any time on the Cayman engine and require diagnosis to identify which cylinders are misfiring and why.
 Common causes are worn spark plugs, cracks in ignition coils and oil leaking past the spark plug tube seals (see above).